 The KfW IPEX-Bank Facility contains certain financial and non-financial affirmative and restrictive covenants similar to those found in a traditional bank financing.
-The Company is in compliance with these covenants as at March 31, 2021.

 On December 8, 2020, the Company and KfW amended and restated the KfW IPEX-Bank Facility (the "Amended KfW Facility"), whereby KfW agreed to provide an additional loan of \$15,000 with a three-year term (the "KfW Tranche B Loan").
 The KfW Tranche B Loan bears interest of LIBOR plus 4.9% and there is a 12-month grace period for principal payments and cash sweeps under the KfW Tranche B Loan.
 The funding of the full amount of the KfW Tranche B Loan occurred on December 30, 2020.
 This advance is referred to as the KfW Tranche B Loan in the above chart.